Grand Savings Bank is open for business

 Payroll Protection Program (PPP) loan information under the Coronavirus Aid, Relief, and Economic Security (CARES) Act can be found here:

-The links below are helpful resources to small business owners that include the PPP application, timelines, documentation checklists, etc. Additional information about this program will be added here as it becomes available.
+The links below are helpful resources to small business owners that include the PPP Forgiveness application(s), instructions, and the program details and rules from the Treasury.

 Digital Banking Tools